procGro/phrutis_bip39scan/README.md

 * If you reduce the number of addresses checked, the speed will be higher.
 * The size of the address base does not affect the speed +-5%

-The program is sold with the source code!<br>
+The program is sold with the source code! cmake VS2022<br>
 The kit includes ready-made programs for Windows x64 and Linux (Ubuntu and hiveos)<br>
 To purchase, write to telegram ```@phrutis``` or buy from a bot in a group https://t.me/cuda8